noahehall/theBookOfNoah/linux/cmdline.md

     - `source FILE` executes cmds within the current shell context instead of creating a new shell to execute them
       - `.
 FILE` the dot operator is a shortcut

+    - `echo $blah` prints things
+      - -e enable interpretation of backslash escapes
+        - useful for printing tabs `\t`
+      - -n no trailing new line
+        - useful for putting the echo line on the same line as the next cmd -

   - shell programs
     - /bin/bash: the default shell for many userIDs